 Which public sector bodies do not need to publish a statement of their public task?

-- Those that allow re-use of information under the Open Government Licence or a similar open licence; and/or
+- those that allow re-use of information under the Open Government Licence (OGL) or a similar open licence; and/or

-- Please note, public sector bodies that are also covered by INSPIRE will still need to understand and define their public task for the purposes of that Directive.
+Please note, public sector bodies also covered by INSPIRE will still need to understand and define their public task for the purposes of that Directive.